WSGC Summer Undergraduate Research Program: Faculty Information

 Student applications will be sent to you for consideration after the student application deadline (April 14, 2017).

 Faculty members currently working with a student may request that particular student on the Faculty Request Form.
 Student participants must be U.S. citizens and Washington residents.

 The requested student must also complete a student application.
 It will be up to the faculty members to interview and select students.

-As part of NASA's requirements for training awards, student participants and their mentors may be contacted in the future for information regarding any publications or proposals that result from the students' research experiences.
-The student participants will also be enrolled in a longitudinal tracking program, used by NASA in the evaluation of SURP and Washington NASA Space Grant Consortium.
+As part of NASA's requirements for training awards, SURP students will be enrolled in a longitudinal tracking program, used by NASA in the evaluation of SURP and Washington NASA Space Grant Consortium.
+Student participants and their mentors may also be contacted in the future for information regarding any publications or proposals that result from the students' research experiences.

-If you have any questions about the Space Grant Summer Undergraduate Research Program, please contact Juan Carlos Chavez or Janis Peffers by e-mail at email@example.com or by phone at (206) 543-1943.
+If you have any questions, please contact Associate Director Juan-Carlos Chavez by e-mail at firstname.lastname@example.org or by phone at (206) 543-1943.